BCAPATHSHALA/DSA-SUPREME-2-0-NOTES/README.md

 ### PDF NOTES AND CPP PROGRAMS

 In this repository, you will get each and every class's notes in the form of a PDF and program with an explanation.
-Also, get the notes on the discord channel [10xTech Infinity](https://discord.gg/naQUPVWvSs) as well as subscribe to the youtube channels of [10xTech Infinity](https://www.youtube.com/@10xtechinfinity) and [BCA Pathshala](https://www.youtube.com/@bcapathshala) to watch our doubts and much more.
+Also, get the notes on the discord channel [10xTech Infinity](https://discord.gg/naQUPVWvSs) as well as subscribe to the youtube channels of [BCA Pathshala](https://www.youtube.com/@bcapathshala) to watch our doubts and much more.

 ## Upskilling in Low Level Design and Problem Solving
 ![10xTech Infinity](https://raw.githubusercontent.com/BCAPATHSHALA/LLD-SUPRA-1-0-NOTES/refs/heads/main/LLD-BOOK-COVER.png)